Michael Demiurgos: Powers and abilities

 Michael's power is known to only be matched by his brother Lucifer and surpassed only by God.
 His greatest power is the Demiurgic power that allows creation out of nothingness that is contained within him.
 Wielding it Michael was able to defeat his brother Lucifer and banish him from Heaven after his rebellion.
-The sole limitation on this power is that Michael does not have the ability to give the power shape, thus preventing him from creating.
-He needs the power of his brother, the Archangel Lucifer to do that.

 Like all Archangels, Michael is immortal and possesses super-strength, super-speed, invulnerability, sonic cry, flight, acidic blood, telepathy, and the power to speak to animals.

+However, as we see in the comics, Michael is regarded as the highest and mightiest of God's created to beings.
+He is said to have the power to end the war in Heaven and destroy the angelic army called the Host of Heavens.
+As a Demiurgic Archangel he can do anything with the powers given by the Presence.
+As that power is said to give him the power to do only things God can do like make Creation or sustain by rendering every atom on Creation.
+His powers is what build the Multiverse and maintains its balance under Yahweh's name.
+He is supposedly above Lucifer being a Demiurge second only to God and given the role only to create so his brother can shape.
+Michael is the direct expression of power defined in a form of an angel capable of creating or ending an endless Creation.